-- During the fiscal year, the Eastside Urban Renewal District retired the Series 2003 debt that was originally a \$10 million bond issue. - Capital assets decreased \$1.8 million.
-The net decrease was due to \$2.4 million in completed capital assets transferred to the City and \$.6 million in various construction in progress projects. - A deficit net position is common for urban renewal funds and is the result of transferring completed assets over to the City prior to the retirement of debt that financed the assets.
+- During the fiscal year, the Eastside Urban Renewal District retired the Series 2005 debt that was originally a \$10 million bond issue. - Capital assets increased \$3.8 million.
+The net was due primarily to a \$4.5 million increase in projects currently in progress offset by transfer of completed projects to the City in the amount of \$.7 million. - A deficit net position is common for urban renewal funds and is the result of transferring completed assets over to the City prior to the retirement of debt that financed the assets.